khirayama/web-sample/README.md

   - Not use pages from `containers` and use pages from `routes`
   - Define async or not in `routes`
     - That means using `@loadable/components` in routes, not in pages

+## Why I do so / Why I don't do so

+Q. Why don't I use Atomic Design?
+A. Actually, it is really difficult to categorize component.
+If your team still have solid design system or a team that has only engineers, it is good sign to use Atomic Design.
+But if you have to say no, it is bad sign to do so.
+Some ideas about design like OOUI have many models like implementation model, meta model, expression model and so on.
+I can not make sure which component is atoms, which component is molecules, which component is organisms.

+Q. Why don't I do server side rendering with dynamic import?
+A. `@loadable/component` needs [babel plugin](https://www.smooth-code.com/open-source/loadable-components/docs/server-side-rendering/) to do server side rendering.
+If I do it, I need to install and set up babel with typescript.
+Actually, it got easy.
+But I think it is too much.
+If you need to support server side rendering for SEO, please use babel plugin or stop to use dynamic import for target pages.

+Q. Why don't I use `ts-node` for development?
+A. It is too slow for development.

 ## Refs